01

 Teaching Resources

 Good pedagogy can transform a students’ relationship with higher education.
-Accessible pedagogy and student engaged pedagogy allowed me to thrive in my undergraduate studies.
+Accessible pedagogy and experiential learning helped me thrive in my undergraduate studies.
 These approaches helped me adapt to the classroom as a first-generation and disabled student.
 I’m committed to doing the same for my students now that I’m on the other side of the classroom.
 I believe that educators should be debating, relearning, and revising their praxis to reflect best approaches.
-I’ve spoken on topics like universal design for learning, accessible practices for graduate student TAs, and I’ve written syllabi on the history of disability and on disability studies.
+I regularly advise on universal design for learning, experiential learning, and mastery-based grading.
+I’ve also advised on practices for supporting graduate students in their roles as both students and educators.

 02